LapisPhoenix/WelcomeToPython/welcomeToPython.md

 ```python
 my_name = "John Doe"
 ```
-A string can with single quotes ( ' ) or double quotes ( " ), but whatever you choose, you can to also close with that same character.
+A string can be made with single quotes ( ' ) or double quotes ( " ), but whatever you choose, you have to also close with that same character.
 You cant mix them.
 You can also create mutli-line strings, by instead using 3 quotes instead.
 Like this:
 ```python
 random_words = '''Doge
 Boris